DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 this respect, as advertisements can now be very precisely targeted.
 With data mining techniques it is now possible to identify previously vague targets much more accurately and develop specially customized ads.
-Google’s immense market cap value, one of the highest in the world based on a free service, provides a perfect example of the new system.
+Google’s immense market cap value, one of the highest in the world, is based on a free service and provides a perfect example of the new digital economy.
 This is only possible because while the service may be free for users, it is certainly not for advertisers.
 In 2009, the journalist Mike Elgan devised a knowing expression for this phenomenon by suggesting that when